-The following is a summary of the estimated fees for professional services rendered by KPMG LLP for 2005 and 2004:
+The following is a summary of the fees for professional services rendered by KPMG LLP for 2007 and 2006:

-Fee category Fees
+Fee category F Fees

-2005 2004
+2007 2006

-Audit fees \$ 460,000 \$ 445,000
+Audit fees \$ 404,000 \$ 452,500

-Audit-related fees 12,000

-Tax fees 19,000

-Total fees \$ 460,000 \$ 476,000
+Total fees \$ 404,000 \$ 452,500

-Audit fees.
 Audit fees represent fees for professional services performed by KPMG LLP for the audit of our annual financial statements, the audit of our internal controls over financial reporting and the review of our quarterly financial statements.
+We did not engage KPMG LLP to provide any audit-related services, tax services or other services during or with respect to 2007.